abhisheks008/DL-Simplified/Sugarcane Leaf Disease Detection/readme.md

    - Applied data augmentation techniques like rotation, zoom, and flip to increase the diversity of the training data.

 4. **Model Development:**
-   - Built a custom convolutional neural network (CNN) model using Keras.
+   - Built and trained a custom convolutional neural network (CNN) model using Keras.
    - Trained 3 pre-trained models such as VGG16, IncepetionV3 and MobileNetV2.
    - To get the best out of the models, I implemented an ensemble learning approach to combine the predictions of multiple models.